19th June, 2024

 The fibres are so small they are easily inhaled, entering your respiratory system and lungs, and because they are so tiny, they don't get stopped by the hairs and mucus designed to protect you.

-The fibres are so sharp, they hook on to the inner lining of your lungs and chest wall.
+The fibres are so sharp, that they hook onto the inner lining of your lungs and chest wall.

 And these fibres are so strong, they cannot be broken down by the human body.

-Now we know how asbestos gets into your lungs, but what happens to your lungs now that you have breathed in those tiny asbestos fibres?
+Now we know how asbestos gets into your lungs (by entering your body in the air you breathe), but what happens to your lungs now that you have breathed in those tiny asbestos fibres?

-Inhaling asbestos fibres can cause an asbestos specific cancer called mesothelioma.
+Inhaling asbestos fibres can also cause an asbestos-specific cancer called mesothelioma.
 It's different to lung cancer in that it affects the lining of the surface of the lungs.
-Asbestos fibres are so tiny and sharp, they get pulled deeper into lung tissue with every breath.
+Asbestos fibres are so tiny and sharp, that they get pulled deeper into lung tissue with every breath.

 The outlook for mesothelioma is poor, unfortunately, only 50% live beyond a year, and only one in 10 people live beyond 5 years after diagnosis*.
 There are currently around 2,500 deaths from mesothelioma each year in the UK.